maudeve-it/ST7735S-STM32/README.md

 > and no guarantee of completeness and correctness.
 > By downloading and using these materials the user accepts all risks associated with the
 > construction and use of the circuits and devices described.<br>
-> Fonts licence: Fonts are provided by STMicroelectronics.
-Licencing inside the fons ".c" files.
+> Fonts licence: fonts are provided by STMicroelectronics.
+Licencing inside the fonts ".c" files.
 ---

 ## NOTES